Karlos-5160/Karlos-5160/README.md

-### If debugging is the process of removing bugs🪲 then programming 🧑‍💻 must be the process of putting them in. – Sam Redwine
+### If Debugging is the process of removing bugs🪲 then programming 🧑‍💻 must be the process of putting them in. – Sam Redwine

 Hi there! 👋 I'm Kuldeep, a second-year Computer Science undergraduate specializing in Cyber Security and Digital Forensics.
 I have a deep passion for cybersecurity, and I'm excited to dive deeper into this field as I progress in my studies and career.